 - a) FrancoSud is committed to bringing forward its capital priorities in an economical, effective, and efficient manner. - b) Even in the current economic climate, Alberta cannot delay meeting its constitutional obligation.
-Indeed, the Supreme Court of Canada has confirmed that section 23 of the Charter imposes positive obligations on the province of Alberta to ensure that the school facilities available to the minority are equivalent to those available to the majority.7 Alberta is obliged to build new required French-language schools without delay, namely because the minority language education rights are particularly vulnerable to government delay and inaction as for everyschool year that governments do not meet their obligations under section 23, there is an increased likelihood of assimilation which carries the risk that numbers might cease to 'warrant'.8 a) The needs of each community, at the local level, must be identified.
+Indeed, the Supreme Court of Canada has confirmed that section 23 of the Charter imposes positive obligations on the province of Alberta to ensure that the school facilities available to the minority are equivalent to those available to the majority.
+Alberta is obliged to build new required French-language schools without delay, namely because the minority language education rights are particularly vulnerable to government delay and inaction as for everyschool year that governments do not meet their obligations under section 23, there is an increased likelihood of assimilation which carries the risk that numbers might cease to 'warrant'.

-4) Ensure equality of program offerings, in equitable school buildings, withineach community.
+4) Ensure equality of program offerings, in equitable school buildings, within each community.